The third sheet: Customer Details | Qlik Cloud Help

 2. Go to Data > Measures.

-3. Margin Percent measure:
+3. To create the Margin Percent measure:

 1. Click Add and click Expression.
 Insert this expression: